PlatzKiecker/templates/documentation/project_documentation/component_template.md

 ## Modules

-List and describe the scripts or modules included in the project.
+List and describe the scripts or modules included in the component.

-### Module Name

-Description of what the module does.

-#### Function/Class Name

-Description of what the function/class does.

-- Parameters/Attributes: Description of the parameters/attributes.
-- Returns: Description of the return value (if applicable).

-## Contributing

-Provide guidelines for contributing to the project, including how to report issues, submit pull requests, and contribute code.

-## License

-Specify the license under which the project is distributed.